jscodin/css-exercises/grid/03-grid-layout-3/README.md

--done The `ul` inside the menu element contains another grid -done The `ul` inside the nav element contains another grid -done The sidebar element has a gap of 50px
-- The text elements in the sidebar are centered with grid done The article element should set grid columns using `repeat` along with the `auto-fit` and `minmax` properties done The article columns should have a minimum value of 250px and a maximum of 1fr unit done The article element has a gap of 15px
+-done The `ul` inside the menu element contains another grid -done The `ul` inside the nav element contains another grid -done The sidebar element has a gap of 50px done The text elements in the sidebar are centered with grid done The article element should set grid columns using `repeat` along with the `auto-fit` and `minmax` properties done The article columns should have a minimum value of 250px and a maximum of 1fr unit done The article element has a gap of 15px